Medical questions & health advice by board certified doctors

-"How do I get my foot back to normal?
+"How do I get my foot back to normal?"

 I sprained my ankle and as a result the front of my foot went flat on the bottom.
 How do I get my foot back to normal now?

 This leads to weakness, pain, and swelling.
 Since the ligaments of the ankle heal slowly, it is very common to have symptoms for weeks to months after a bad sprain.
 I am concerned by the fact that you say your foot 'went flat' which suggest to me that the damage from the sprain may have been more extensive than first thought, or that other bones or ligaments in the foot other than the ankle were involved.
 Your primary care doctor can take a look at the ankle and foot and make an objective assessment.
 Based on what they find, they may want to get additional testing, such as x-rays or an MRI of the ankle and foot.
 Also, if there is evidence of persistent damage, they will probably refer you to see an orthopedic specialist to see what needs to be done next.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.